Skip to main content

 (5) Where the working platform is suspended by more than two ropes, the nondrum ends of the ropes shall be provided with individual shackle rods which will permit individual adjustment of rope lengths.

-(6) The lengthening or repairing of wire ropes by splicing is prohibited.
+(6) The lengthening or repairing of wire ropes by splicing is not permitted.

-(7) More than two reverse bends in each rope are prohibited.
+(7) More than one reverse bend in the length of each rope is not permitted.

 (8) Wire rope shall not be used if, in any length of eight diameters, the total number of visible broken wires exceeds ten per cent of the total number of wires, or if the rope shows other signs of excessive wear, corrosion, or defect.